 ESRI.lib is a CityEngine project that contains a library full of useful resources, such as CGA rules and assets.
-It is automatically installed in your CityEngine workspace and can be found in the Navigator.
+It is automatically installed in your CityEngine workspace and can be found in the Navigator window.

-ESRI.lib in the Navigator
+ESRI.lib is shown in the Navigator window.